 The highest mountain in the state, Mount Mansfield, has excellent hikes to its peak for sweeping views of the surrounding countryside.
 If you don’t feel like the climb, you can drive or take a gondola to the summit.

 The state’s known for its historic small towns, but there’s none so lovely as Woodstock.
 Driving into town, you’re likely to cross one of the three covered bridges.
 Four of the churches here ring bells cast by revolutionary Paul Revere himself, and the green is ringed by stately red-brick Federalist houses and Greek Revival mansions with elegant white columns.
-Just a short stroll from its heart, the Woodstocker B&B makes an excellent base for your autumnal explorations.

 If you prefer to stay in cities instead of small villages, consider basing yourself in Burlington.
 A university city on the shores of Lake Champlain, staying here gives you easy access to the foliage and trails of the Adirondack Mountains, as well as a chance to take a paddleboat out onto the lake (look out for the resident lake monster, Champy, considered to be a cousin to Scotland’s Nessie).